alanyongy/tft-matchup-predictor/README.md

 - **Legacy codebase:** This project was built early in my programming journey.
 While the logic and design are strong, the code quality is quite lacking.
 - However, I still wanted to showcase this project, as it demonstrates:
   - Reverse engineering and automation skills
-  - UI parsing without APIs
+  - End-user perspective UI parsing without APIs
   - Real-world impact in a competitive environment

 ---